-Editor’s note: SABR Baseball Cards welcomes new member F. Scott Wilkinson with the seventh of his 10 articles on the 1972 Topps set, now approaching its 50th anniversary.
+Editor’s note: SABR Baseball Cards welcomes new member F. Scott Wilkinson with the seventh of his 10 articles on the 1972 Topps set, now celebrating its 50th anniversary.
 Click here to start the series from the beginning.

 I have explained many times that I am, by Profession, a Gambler—not some jock-sniffing nerd or a hired human squawk-box with the brain of a one-cell animal.
 No. That would be your average career sportswriter—and, more specifically, a full-time Baseball writer.”

 —Hunter S. Thompson

 This post concerns those ’72 Topps cards that lack a certain…uh…standard of quality…

 It’s fair to say that for all my raving about how awesome these cards are no doubt many folks hated them back then and continue hating them to this day.
 They’re garish and have a comic book quality about them.
 The colored portion is extravagant and intrudes on the player pictures, almost crowding them out…and why all that gaudiness just for the team name?
 I get it.
 But as the saying goes, “there is no accounting for taste” and in any case I wouldn’t be the one to write a review disparaging these beauties.

 Still, to be fair let’s point out a few questionable efforts —not all 787 cards can be great, right?
 I wouldn’t even say these are bad cards, but they are bewildering and a bit off compared to the rest of the lot.
 Or maybe they just lend more depth and nuttiness to the whole unwieldy series…